 That’s it, you guys.
 This dish is a winner-winner veggie dinner.
 In no time you can have this on the table for your family or on your plate for lunch.
 I also love to make a few eggs, over medium, and add them to this dish for breakfast.
 It is just lovely and simple.
 Delicious and earthy.

 I hope this becomes a go-to side dish at your house like it is at mine.

 Do you like quick and easy sides?
 Let me know in the comments and I’ll make more.
 In the meantime, don’t miss this one pan whole roasted cauliflower.

 Be sure to never miss a recipe.
-Join the tribe and have them sent to your inbox as soon as they are posted.
+Join the tribe and have them sent to your inbox as soon as I write a new post!

 - 2 tablespoons of olive oil